McKay hoops a fast-paced success story

 There were playoff appearances in 2013 and 2014, but the last two seasons McKay went 11-27 overall.
 The Royal Scots have embraced their underdog status.

-“Our school’s always been the underdog, said senior Noah Tavera, a three-sport athlete who embodies the Royal Scots’ gritty mentality.
+“Our school’s always been the underdog,” said senior Noah Tavera, a three-sport athlete who embodies the Royal Scots’ gritty mentality.

-“Everybody comes into games, ‘oh, it’s McKay, we’re gonna win.’
+“Everybody comes into games, ‘Oh, it’s McKay, we’re gonna win.’
 But ever since we were freshmen, sophomores, we’ve just had that chip on our shoulders.
 We’re hungry.”

 Unlike other schools in the GVC, McKay does not have players who participate in summer AAU basketball programs.

 There’s also a facilities issue that contributes to an uphill climb in other sports as well.
-McKay is the only GVC school that does not have a turf football field, and they also lack a wrestling room.
+McKay is the only GVC school that does not have a turf football field, and it also lacks a wrestling room.

-The wrestling team practices in the upstairs gym, which leaves half the gym for the freshman boys basketball team to practice on.
+The wrestling team practices in the upstairs gym, which leaves half the gym on which for the freshman boys basketball team to practice.

 In the main gym, the varsity and junior varsity boys basketball teams practice together and there is only one full court.